Shiva: discover this Hindu deity

 - Rudra the Lord of tears, because he makes men cry when a loved one leaves them and they pass away.
 But Rudra also means the one who removes the pain.

 He has his eyes half-closed because he opens them at the creation of the world and closes them to end the universe and begin a new cycle.
-He is often represented with a third eye in the middle of the forehead.
-Symbol of eternity and wisdom, this third eye gives it a transcendent vision of the world.
+Symbol of eternity and wisdom, his third eye gives it a transcendent vision of the world.

 The Shivaite tradition of Hinduism, thus centered on Shiva, is one of the most influential variants of Hinduism with the Vishnu tradition.